 - Few patients may also report fatigue, soreness, and breakouts on the tongue.

 - Aligners may also put an excessive pressure on the gums thereby resulting in gums problems like swelling and bleeding

-Aligners worn over an extended period of time can severely affect gum health thereby resulting in concerns like periodontitis and gingivitis.
-One study done on aligners reported that aligners may lead to the weakening of tooth roots which may cause slow resorption of the dental roots over a period of time.
+Aligners worn over an extended period can severely affect gum health thereby resulting in concerns like periodontitis and gingivitis.
+One study done on aligners reported that aligners may lead to the weakening of tooth roots which may cause slow resorption of the dental roots over some time.